DayZedAndConfused762/Y.A.A.C/doc/yaacm/index.md

 ## Overview

-The Y.A.A.C-m is a planned mini CyberDeck.
+The Y.A.A.C-m is a planned Meshtastic CyberDeck.

 This repository details my build process, as well as containing links to components, software, inspiration and other useful information.